-Ethiopia Grade 12 Biology: Unit I: Exam Text Book Question Answers: Practice the sample multiple-choice question for Grade 12 Biology Entrance examination.
+Ethiopia Grade 12 Biology: Unit I: Exam Text Book Question Answers: Practice the sample multiple-choice question for the Grade 12 Biology Entrance examination.

 Ethiopia Grade 12 Biology: Unit I: Bacteria